AmelieMag/historical_airphoto_preprocessing/UserManual.md

 ![](images\capturedecranAddCamera.png)

 You must fill every space:
-- camera name without spaces,
+- Camera name without spaces,
-- hight and low resolution have recommended default value but it can be change
+- Hight and low resolution have recommended default value but it can be change
-- all length must be given in centimetres or inches
+- All length must be given in centimetres or inches
-- choose unity
+- Choose unity

 Run the script with "Add camera" button, the window will be close.
 On the main window click "Refresh camera list" button to get the new camera in the list.